Flights disrupted at Thomas Cook's Nordic arm as it battles to survive

-COPENHAGEN/HELSINKI (Reuters) - Some flights operated by Thomas Cook’s Nordic business have been canceled or delayed as the subsidiary battles to survive the collapse of its parent company earlier this week.
+COPENHAGEN/HELSINKI, Sept 25 (Reuters) - Some flights operated by Thomas Cook’s Nordic business have been cancelled or delayed as the subsidiary battles to survive the collapse of its parent company earlier this week.

 Several planes operated by Thomas Cook Scandinavian Airlines have not been able to take off because their leasing contracts remained with the British parent, Danish subsidiary Spies said.